mnberthe/aws-solutions-architect-associate-notes/README.md

  - When you assume an IAM Role, you give up your original permissions and take the permissions assigned to the role
  - When using a resource based policy, the principal doesn’t have to give up their permissions

+## Cognito

+Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
+Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Apple, Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0 and OpenID Connect.

+__Cognito User Pools (CUP)__
+- __Create a serverless database of user for your web & mobile apps__
+- Integrate with API Gateway & Application Load Balancer
+- Multi-factor authentication (MFA)
+- __Federated Identities:__ users from Facebook, Google, SAML…

+__Cognito Identity Pools (Federated Identity)__
+- Provide AWS credentials to users so they can access __AWS resources directly__
+- Integrate with Cognito User Pools as an identity provider
+- Example use case: provide temporary access to write to an S3 bucket after authenticating the user via FaceBook (using CUP identity federation)

+__Cognito vs IAM: “hundreds of users”, ”mobile users”, “authenticate with SAML”__